datafoodconsortium/standard/appendixes/technical-decisions/data-validity-and-inferences.md

 ## Decision

-* When transmitting data via the DFC standard.
-All relationships (including any/all inverse links) in the ontology MUST be provided.
+* When transmitting data via the DFC standard any and all inverse relations (that exist in the ontology) MUST be provided for each transferred property.